impredicative/urltitle/README.md

 ## Features
 * An in-memory cache is used with a default time of a week.
 The cache size and time are customizable.
 * Approximately only the fraction of a page required to return a title is read, up to a maximum of 1 MiB.
-* Up to three attempts are made for resiliency, except if there is an unrecoverable error, i.e. 400, 401, or 404.
+* Up to three attempts are made for resiliency except if there is an unrecoverable error, i.e. 400, 401, or 404.

 ## Links
 * Code: https://github.com/impredicative/urltitle/